Ivanka Trump deposed as part of inauguration fund lawsuit

 Ivanka Trump deposed as part of inauguration fund lawsuitNew

-WASHINGTON (AP) — Ivanka Trump has been deposed by attorneys alleging that President Donald Trump’s 2017 inauguration committee misused donor funds.
-A new court filing, first reported by CNN Wednesday, notes that Ivanka Trump, the president’s oldest daughter and a senior White House adviser, was interviewed Tuesday by attorneys from the Washington, D.C., attorney general’s office.
-The office has filed a lawsuit alleging waste of the nonprofit’s funds, accusing the committee of making more than $1 million in improper payments to the president’s Washington, D.C., hotel during the week of the inauguration in 2017.
+WASHINGTON (AP) — Ivanka Trump says she was deposed for more than five hours by attorneys alleging that President Donald Trump’s 2017 inauguration committee misused donor funds.
+The president’s oldest daughter and a senior White House adviser was interviewed Tuesday by attorneys from the Washington, D.C., attorney general’s office.
+The office has filed a lawsuit accusing the committee of making more than $1 million in improper payments to the president’s Washington, D.C., hotel during the week of the inauguration in 2017.
+Ivanka Trump tweeted Thursday that she has provided an email she wrote four years ago that instructed the hotel to charge a “fair market rate,” which she said the the hotel did.